petulant-annie/temy-test-environment/README.md

-# Temy Test Environment
+## Registration form includes mock-server with database for API calls

+A single page application (one HTML-page) which consists of the registration form and registered users list

-Test task implemented with React + Typescript.
+Implemented with React + Typescript.
 Build using Parcel

 For get started:
   -npm i
   -npm start